lirsacc/py-gql/examples/swapi-proxy-aiohttp/README.md

 Data is fetched live from <https://swapi.co>.

-**NOTE:** This code could be optimised as it currently doesn't deduplicate in flight requests and doesn't chain requests which leads to longer wait time than necessary.
+**NOTE:** This code could be optimized as it currently doesn't deduplicate in flight requests and doesn't chain requests which leads to longer wait time than necessary.

 ## Running